khsaad04/serenity-shuttle-bot-example/README.md

 2. Go to the URL Generator via the lefthand panel, and select the `bot` scope as well as the `Send Messages` permission in the Bot Permissions section.
 3. Copy the URL, open it in your browser and select a Discord server you wish to invite the bot to.

-For more information please refer to the [Discord docs](https://discord.com/developers/docs/getting-started) as well as the [Poise docs](https://docs.rs/serenity) for more examples.
+For more information please refer to the [Discord docs](https://discord.com/developers/docs/getting-started) as well as the [Serenity docs](https://docs.rs/serenity) for more examples.